andrewda/hltv-livescore/README.md

 ## Methods

-### Constructor(options)
+### Constructor([options])
-- `options` - An object containing at least the required options.
+- `options` - An optional object containing some of the following options
-    - `matchid` - Required.
-The game's matchid.
+    - `matchid` - The game's matchid
-    - `listid` - Required.
-The game's listid.
+    - `listid` - The game's listid
-    - `url` - Optional.
-The URL to listen on.
-Defaults to `http://scorebot2.hltv.org`.
+    - `url` - The URL to listen on.
+Defaults to `http://scorebot2.hltv.org`
-    - `port` - Optional.
-The port to listen on.
-Defaults to `10022`.
+    - `port` - The port to listen on.
+Defaults to `10022`

 Constructs a new `Livescore`.
+You will be automatically connected to the HLTV scorebot server.
+The game with the specified `matchid` and `listid` will be automatically started if provided.
+If not provided, you must specify them using them using the `start()` method.

+### start([options][, callback])
+- `options` - An optional object containing some of the following options
+    - `matchid` - The game's matchid
+    - `listid` - The game's listid
+- `callback` - An optional callback.

+Start the game with the specified `matchid` and `listid`.
+If provided in the Constructor, `matchid` and `listid` are not required.
+An error will be thrown if you are not connected to the HLTV scorebot server before calling this method.

 ### getPlayers(callback)
 - `callback` - Required.
-Called with an object of players.
+Called with an object of players
-    - `players` - An object containing all the players connected to the server, with their name as the key.
+    - `players` - An object containing all the players connected to the server, with their name as the key

 Retrieve all players connected to the server.

 ### getTeams(callback)
 - `callback` - Required.
-Called with an object of players.
+Called with an object of players
-    - `teams` - An object containing both teams connected to the server.
+    - `teams` - An object containing both teams connected to the server

 Retrieve both teams connected to the server.